Pediatrics – SPARK Center

 - Mental Health Interventions: individual psychotherapy, family counseling, support groups, music and art therapy, social skills building, crisis intervention and psychiatric liaison.

-Children at SPARK are nurtured throughout their formative years and are encouraged to develop into resilient teenagers, ready for adulthood.
+Children at SPARK are nurtured throughout their formative years and are encouraged to develop into resilient youth.
 The SPARK Center imparts excellence in specialized services by upholding BMC’s mission to provide exceptional care, without exception.